Gabriel Kotliar

 Gabriel Kotliar (born 1957) is a physicist at Rutgers University in the United States, where he is Board of Governors Professor of Physics.

 Early life

 Kotliar was born in Argentina.
-He studied in the Hebrew University of Jerusalem in Israel, where he received a B.Sc. degree in Physics and Mathematics in 1979, followed by an M.Sc. in Physics under the tutelage of Daniel Amit in 1980.
+He studied in the Hebrew University of Jerusalem, where he received a B.Sc. degree in Physics and Mathematics in 1979, followed by an M.Sc. in Physics under the tutelage of Daniel Amit in 1980.
 He then moved to Princeton University, where he received his PhD in Physics in 1983 while working with Prof. Philip Warren Anderson.

 Career

 His first teaching position was as a postdoctoral associate at the Institute for Theoretical Physics at the University of California Santa Barbara for two years, 1983 to 1985, when he was appointed as an assistant professor at the Massachusetts Institute of Technology.
 He joined Rutgers University in 1988, still as an associate professor, and was promoted to full professor in 1992.
 In the autumn of 1990, along with Antoine Georges, he developed dynamical mean field theory.